Feng "Franklin" Tao

-Feng "Franklin" Tao (born August 28, 1971) is a chemical engineer who was a Miller Associate Professor at the University of Kansas.
+Feng "Franklin" Tao (Chinese: 陶丰; pinyin: Táo Fēng; born August 28, 1971) is a Chinese-born American chemical engineer who was a tenured associate professor at the University of Kansas.
 His research areas of specialization are heterogeneous catalysis, energy chemistry, nanoscience and surface science.

+Education and career

+Tao earned his undergraduate degree at Chongqing Normal University.
+He pursued a PhD in physical chemistry at Princeton University from 2002 to 2007 and conducted postdoctoral research in catalysis at University of California at Berkeley.

+He started his career as an assistant professor at the University of Notre Dame in 2014.
+During his tenure at the University of Kansas, he rose to the rank of associate professor in the chemical & petroleum engineering and chemistry departments (during which time he was honored by the university as a "Miller Scholar") and also served as the director of the Nanocatalysis for Chemical and Energy Transformations Lab.

+Tao did research on in situ studies of chemistry & structure of materials in reactive environments, and conducted further studies on reactor for tracking catalyst nanoparticles in liquid at high temperature under a high-pressure gas phase with X-ray absorption spectroscopy.
 He has published over 180 papers in international journals.

-Tao served on the advisory boards of Chemical Society Reviews and Catalysis Science & Technology.
+He also served on the advisory boards of Chemical Society Reviews and Catalysis Science & Technology.

-Education

-Tao received his Ph.D. in the field of Physical Chemistry from Princeton University, followed by his postdoctoral research in catalysis at University of California at Berkeley.

-Research and career

-Tao did research on the In Situ studies of chemistry & structure of materials in reactive environments, and conducted his further studies on reactor for tracking catalyst nanoparticles in liquid at high temperature under a high-pressure gas phase with X-ray absorption spectroscopy.

-Tao started his career as an assistant professor at the University of Notre Dame in 2014.
-During his tenure at the University of Kansas, he became Miller Associate Professor in the Department of Chemical & Petroleum Engineering and Chemistry and also serves as the Director of Nanocatalysis for Chemical and Energy Transformations Lab.